Populous (video game): Legacy

 In 1990 Bullfrog used the Populous engine to develop Powermonger, a strategic combat-oriented game with similar mechanics to Populous, but with a 3-dimensional graphical interface.
 In 1991 they developed and released a true sequel, Populous II: Trials of the Olympian Gods, and in 1998 a further direct sequel, Populous: The Beginning.

-Populous was also released on the SNES, developed by Imagineer as one of the original titles for the console in Japan, and features the addition of a race based on the Three Little Pigs.
+Populous was also released on the Super NES, developed by Infinity Co., Ltd and published by Imagineer as one of the original titles for the console in Japan, and features the addition of a race based on the Three Little Pigs.

-Populous DS, a new version of the game (published by Xseed Games in America and Rising Star Games in Europe), was developed by Genki for the Nintendo DS and released 11 November 2008.
+Populous DS, a new version of the game (published by Xseed Games in North America and Rising Star Games in Europe), was developed by Genki for the Nintendo DS and released 11 November 2008.
 The game allows the user to shape the in-game landscape using the DS's stylus.
 It also features a multiplayer mode allowing four players to play over a wireless connection.

 Populous has been re-released through GOG.com and on Origin through the Humble Origin Bundle sale.
 It runs under DOSBox.

 The browser-based game Reprisal was created in 2012 by Electrolyte and Last17 as a homage to Populous.

 Godus (formerly Project GODUS) was revealed as a URL on the face of Curiosity – What's Inside the Cube?, and "is aimed to reimagine" Populous.